thosgood/this-weeks-finds/markdown/101-151/week112.md

 century, or a millenium?
-Vernor Vinge gave apt expression to this problem in his novel featuring the marooned survivors of a "singularity" at which the rate of technological advance became, momentarily, *infinite*, and most of civilization inexplicably\... disappeared.
+Vernor Vinge gave apt expression to this problem in his novel featuring the marooned survivors of a "singularity" at which the rate of technological advance became, momentarily, *infinite*, and most of civilization inexplicably... disappeared.
 Those who failed to catch the bus were left wondering just where it went.
 Somewhere unimaginable, that's all they know.

 "Distress" doesn't look too far ahead, just to 2053.
-Asexuality is catching on bigtime\... as are the "ultramale" and "ultrafemale" options, for those who don't like this gender ambiguity business.
+Asexuality is catching on bigtime... as are the "ultramale" and "ultrafemale" options, for those who don't like this gender ambiguity business.
 Voluntary Autists are playing around with eliminating empathy.
 And some scary radical secessionists are redoing their genetic code entirely,